Enhjin/Vivere/docs/index.md

 ---

 ### Beginning
 To start this project, we first created one 5x5, one 10x10, and one 15x15 map.
-Under the advice from our Professor, we decided to use one map to produce four maps by rotating the map.
+Under the advice from our Professor, we decided to use one map to produce a number of maps by rotating it.
 Below is an example of our map design for our 5x5.

 > * Green blocks denote a start/exit
 > * Orange blocks denote blocks - places where the agent does not have access to.